III. Clinical Training

 - Chronic/Dialysis Inpatient Service – This service focuses on the care of established dialysis patients (both hemodialysis and peritoneal dialysis) in the inpatient hospital setting

-- Transplant Service – This service cares for all renal transplant patients and for renal disease in a multitude of other solid organ transplant patients including liver transplants, small bowel/multi-visceral transplants, pancreas transplants, and lung transplants.
+- Transplant Service – This service cares for all renal transplant patients and for renal disease in many other solid organ transplant patients including liver transplants, small bowel/multi-visceral transplants, pancreas transplants, and lung transplants.

-Each team is comprised of one fellow, an Attending, and rotating Georgetown or visiting internal medicine residents, and medical students.
+Each team is comprised of one fellow, one Attending, and rotating Georgetown or visiting internal medicine residents, and medical students.
 Medstar Georgetown has four certified transplant nephrologists who run the Transplant service.
-One of these, Chanigan Nilubol, M.D. is a full time faculty member in the Division of Nephrology and Hypertension.
-There is also a surgical transplant team with its own transplant surgery attending to provide multi-disciplinary environment for these complex patients.
+Chanigan Nilubol M.D., is a full time faculty member in the Division of Nephrology and Hypertension and a trained and experienced transplant nephrologist.
+There is also a surgical transplant team with its own transplant surgery attending to provide a multi-disciplinary environment for these complex patients.
 There is a strong focus on clinical teaching while rounding.
 The aim is to provide an environment that is thought provoking with an open forum for questions and opinions.
-The inpatient teams are a consultative service since medical patients at Georgetown are admitted by Department of Internal Medicine hospitalists.
+The inpatient teams form consultative services since medical patients at Georgetown are admitted by Department of Internal Medicine hospitalists.
 This permits the fellows to concentrate on the nephrology problems of the patient.
-Fellows receive training in a many multitude of clinical services and procedures including: inpatient hemodialysis, inpatient peritoneal dialysis, continuous renal replacement therapy modalities in the ICU, slow continuous ultrafiltration, urine sediment microscopy, temporary hemodialysis catheter insertion (with real time ultrasound guidance), kidney biopsies (native and transplant), and plasmapharesis.
+Fellows receive training in many clinical services and procedures including: inpatient hemodialysis, inpatient peritoneal dialysis, continuous renal replacement therapy modalities in the ICU, slow continuous ultrafiltration, urine sediment microscopy, temporary hemodialysis catheter insertion (with real time ultrasound guidance), kidney biopsies (native and transplant), and plasmapharesis.

-The second year of fellowship focuses on outpatient dialysis modalities, outpatient clinics, and research.
+The second year of fellowship focuses on outpatient dialysis modalities, outpatient clinics, and on research.
 Fellows typically will rotate through the DC Department of Veterans Affairs Hospital for one of their outpatient clinics.
 Outpatient dialysis training is undertaken at the Georgetown University DaVita Dialysis units at Union Plaza and the “Home Only” unit at Wisconsin Avenue and at the Department of Veteran Affairs Hospital.
-Georgetown has the only “Home only” dialysis unit in Washington DC specializing in peritoneal dialysis and home hemodialysis training.
-Fellows have ample opportunity to receive training in these rapidly expanding modalities.
+Georgetown has the first “Home only” dialysis unit in Washington DC specializing in peritoneal dialysis, home hemodialysis and home over-night hemodialysis training.
+Fellows receive training in these rapidly expanding modalities.